 Quantstamp aims to develop a protocol that can audit any smart contract from any blockchain.
 Quantstamp is currently focusing on Ethereum smart contracts but Quantstamp’s long term vision is to be protocol agnostic.

-Richard, Quantstamp’s CEO has experienced the problem firsthand after he had his funds stolen during the DAO hack.
+Richard Ma, Quantstamp's CEO, experienced the problem firsthand after his funds were stolen during the DAO hack.
 The DAO or, Decentralized Autonomous Organization, was meant to be a vehicle that allowed the Ethereum community to democratically improve the Ethereum ecosystem by collectively funding promising projects.

 The DAO was unable to achieve its vision because a hacker exploited a bug in the DAO smart contract and stole 3.6 million Ether.

-Quantstamp is developing a protocol while other auditing companies are performing manual audits.
-The difference is quite profound because Quantstamp is attempting to develop a protocol that is automated, scalable and without the need of a trusted 3rd party because we’re going to reduce the costs of auditing smart contracts to make it accessible for the masses.
+Other auditing companies only perform manual audits.
+Quantstamp performs manual audits and also is developing the Quantstamp protocol.
+The difference is quite profound because Quantstamp is attempting to develop a protocol that is automated, scalable and without the need of a trusted 3rd party by reducing the costs of auditing smart contracts to make it accessible for the masses.

 Quantstamp developers seek to secure and verify audits using a distributed network of nodes, similar to how an Ethereum node secures and validates a transaction.
 If one node attempts to forge an audit, the intended protocol will detect this forgery.